ericpruitt/sshfsexec/README.md

     ~$ git --version
     git version 1.7.2.5

-Improving Performance
+Whenever a command should be executed locally instead of remotely, sshfsexec will traverse the folders in `PATH` looking for an executable with the same name that was used to invoke sshfsexec.
+Once an executable is found, it is launched with the arguments originally passed to sshfsexec.

+Tips, Tricks and Ideas
 ----------------------

+### Improving Performance ###

-With the default SSH client configuration, each time a command is executed, a new SSH connection to the remote server must be created.
+With the default SSH client configuration, a new SSH connection to the remote server must be created each time a command is executed.
 Using the configuration options `ControlMaster` and `ControlPath` to setup shared SSH connections will reduce the latency of command invocation on remote servers.
-Here is a comparison of command execution time with and without SSH connection
+Here is a comparison of command execution time with and without SSH connection sharing:
-sharing:

     # SSH connection sharing not enabled
     codevat$ time grep &> /dev/null